buildfirst/buildfirst/ch02/04_bundle-then-minify/README.md

 grunt assets
 ```

-This alias was declared on the Gruntfile to help us perform this common operation in one shot.
+This alias was declared in the Gruntfile to help us perform this common operation in one shot.